Examples: Short absence, recreation leave.

 This is an example of when it might not be appropriate to grant compassionate travel under subsections 1 and 2.

 A member is on posting in Sydney.
 They travel to Perth on Defence business.
 While in Perth, their parent (who lives in Perth) suddenly becomes very seriously ill.
-The member asks for compassionate travel for their spouse or partner and child to travel from Sydney.
-However, the spouse or partner has no benefit for their parent-in-law.
+The member asks for compassionate travel for their partner and child to travel from Sydney.
+However, their partner has no benefit for their parent-in-law.
 Also, because the member is already at the compassionate destination at Commonwealth expense, the member has no compassionate travel benefit to transfer to the child.

 9.3.52A Attendance at memorial services - COVID-19